 Complete submuscular is exactly as the name described: the implant is placed completely under the chest muscles.
 This is the most difficult of the procedures and requires addition training.

 There are two main fillers available: saline and silicone.
+Saline implants are filled with sterile salt water and can be adjusted during surgery for precise sizing, but they may feel slightly less natural.
 Saline implants are safe in that in case of rupture, the material is safely absorbed into the skin.
 The drawback to saline implants is that they are more visible through the skin.

 Your doctor will fully discuss these options with you and help you make an informed decision regarding your breast augmentation surgery.